-…but, there are great places for weekend trips nearby!
-Just a short 3 hour day trip with the family.
+Just a short 3 (ish) hour road trip with the family.

-Explore the outdoors, find things to do in new cities, and bond with your family using these fun day trip ideas for kids!
+Whether you want to explore the outdoors, find mini vacation spots, or just find things to do in new cities, there’s places for everyone to go.
+We hope your family enjoys these fun day trip ideas for kids!

-My kids can make it 3 to 5 hours and then the questions start and the movies get old.
+We are big fans of getting out of town for a few days…but where to go?
+How far can kids realistically ride in a car for?
+Kids can make it 3 or 4 hours and then the questions start and the movies get old.

-…so, we gathered 12-day trips near Kansas City, all about a 3 hour trip from KC.
-Check out the vacation spots near you below…
+…so, we gathered 19 fun day trips near Kansas City, all about a 3 hour drive from KC.
+These vacation ideas are perfect for a weekend getaway near Kansas City, so check out these road trip vacation spots near you:

 Get your family out of town…even if it’s just for a weekend trip!